 Understanding your Verify Responses results

-This guide explains how to read and interpret the Claim Verifier and Trust Score results in the Verify responses panel.
+This guide explains how to read and interpret the Verify Claims and Trust Building results in the Verify Responses panel.

 How it works